sin-en/ID_S10268353C_KwekSinEn_Assg01/README.md

 Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.
+In addition, you should mention in this section how your project looks and works on different browsers and screen sizes. -->

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here. -->

 Credits
 Content

-The text for section Y was copied from the Wikipedia article Z Media
-The photos used in this site were obtained from ...
+Media

 Acknowledgements
-I received inspiration for this project from X